vokya/english-for-designers/05-voice-tone/index.md

 ## Voice

-Overall voice should as written from someone warm but also oranized and efficient.
+Overall voice should as written from someone warm, helpful but also efficient.

 - genuine
 - inviting